csci-1301/csci-1301.github.io/docs/topics_list.md

     - Reading the compiler's output, warning and error messages
     - Looking for documentation and help on-line and off-line
     - Testing
-    - Making sure the program is secure :lock:
+    - Making sure the program is secure 🛡️
     - Editing
     - Reusing
 - Using an IDE to
     - Create a project,
     - Perform some of the steps of the "flow of development",
     - Correctly save and re-open projects,
-    - Understand basic features of break points and debugging. :question:
+    - Understand basic features of break points and debugging. ❓

 _The IDE used can be [MonoDevelop](https://www.monodevelop.com/) or [Visual Studio](https://visualstudio.microsoft.com/), the student can pick other IDEs if they wish but they will not be supported._

 ## Computer Usage

-- How to download and install an IDE in a secure way :lock:
+- How to download and install an IDE in a secure way 🛡️
 - How to share and zip a project
-- How to use shortcuts :question:
+- How to use shortcuts ❓
 - How to look for on-line documentation

 ## The Structure of a Program